 Niemann Pur is a refugee scholar.
 She praises Koat’s paintings inside the lecture room.

-- She says, “I like how he teaches, and he is very humorous.
+- She says, “I like how he teaches; he is very humorous.
 I like that.”

-- Koat and his fellow teachers are doing what they could to help their students.
-At this time, the simplest -thirds of South Sudanese youngsters in Ethiopia can attend the number one school.
+- Koat and his fellow teachers are doing what they can to help their students.
+At this time, only two-thirds of South Sudanese youngsters in Ethiopia can attend the number one school.

-- Koat is forty-one year’s vintage and a father to 5 kids.
-He admits to, on occasion, feeling worn-out; however, it keeps ongoing.
+- Koat is 41 years old and a father to 5 kids.
+He admits to, on occasion, feeling worn out; however, it continues.

-- “I am worn-out, but I can’t say that I am worn-out due to the fact I am forwarding (getting ready) the human beings to be like me or to be like other human beings around the arena.”
+- “I am worn out, but I can’t say that I am worn out due to the fact I am forwarding (getting ready) the human beings to be like me or other human beings around the arena.”

 - The South Sudanese refugees research their local language and English, even as their teachers work to evolve to the Ethiopian training curriculum.

-- Many teachers say their month-to-month payments of $27 isn’t always sufficient.
-So they search for different kinds of paintings.
+- Many teachers say their $27 monthly payments aren’t always sufficient, so they search for different kinds of paintings.

 - But no longer Koat Reath.
 He has a reason and loves what he is doing.

-- “I love this teaching due to the fact I need to ahead (put together) the younger generation to be the best children inside the future.
+- “I love this teaching because I need to put the younger generation ahead (put together) to be the best children in the future.